sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 #### Segment Line

 Sometimes helpful to create splits that make information more digestible, try not to overuse it.
+Seperating the two logical concepts you are writing about into two separate pages is something to ponder before committing to using this.

 ```
 ---